 4. Great Pyreness

 Dogs of this large breed are gentle giants who are very protective of their humans.
 This makes them great family pets at home.
-But because these big pups are protective, they make great farm dogs, as well, as they are able to safeguard livestock.
+But because these big pups are protective, they make great farm dogs and can safeguard livestock, as well.

-As intelligent as they are, the Great Pyreness can also be very stubborn.
+As intelligent as they are, the Great Pyrenees can also be very stubborn.
 These dogs need consistency in training and socialization.

-But it’s all worth it, as they are very trustworthy and will also be there to defend you.
+But it’s all worth it, as they’re very trustworthy and will also be there to defend you.

-These big pups look like they have a mop on top of them, as they have a long-corded coat.
-But it’s the very same coat that helps protect them from any condition of weather they might face.
+These big pups look like they have a mop on top of them due to their long-corded coats.
+But it’s that very same coat that helps protect them from any condition of weather they might face.
 They can also blend in with the sheep they were trained to defend from predators and strays.

 These giant dogs are great protectors of livestock in general, as well as their owners.
 If you have a Komondor on your farm, then you know how wonderful and protective they can be.